PhilipNaudus/simple_site-gh-pages/pages/tang/mulan_temple_du_mu.md

 ---
 layout: post
 title: <i>Mulan Temple</i> by Du Mu (c.
 830 AD)
-description: A short but vivid poem that describes Mulan&rsquo;s inner struggle.
+description: A short but vivid poem that describes Mulan’s inner struggle.
 Will she be true to her inner feminine nature or lose herself and become a hardened warrior?
 image: du_mu_chinese_poet_author_of_mulan_temple.jpg
 bg: c9a383
 alt: Du Mu, author of Mulan Temple (Public domain).